jake-daniels16/math4610/README.md

 # math4610
 This is a repository for my MATH 4610 code.
-Below is the table of contents for all my work including links to get to the appropriate software manual.
+Below is the table of contents for all my work including links to get to the appropriate software manual page.

 ## Table of Contents